Staff & Board

 Compliance Manager and Certification Specialist

 Marissa Pyle joined the PCO team in June of 2009, as a Certification Specialist and eventually took on the position of Compliance Manger as well.
 Born and raised in Karns City, PA some of Marissa’s earliest memories are making trips to the barn to visit her family’s small herd of Hereford cattle.
-Although she didn’t do much more than sit on the wheel well of the tractor beside her dad while he was baling hay, she found agriculture to be exciting and ended up finding her way to Penn State, where she graduated in 2009 with a degree in Agroecology and a minor in Agronomy… Although these days Marissa and her husband Zach along with their feisty black Labrador Scarlett live in town close to the PCO office, she loves getting back to the farm whenever possible.
+Although she didn’t do much more than sit on the wheel well of the tractor beside her dad while he was baling hay, she found agriculture to be exciting and ended up finding her way to Penn State, where she graduated in 2009 with a degree in Agroecology and a minor in Agronomy… Although these days Marissa and her husband Zach along with their feisty black Labradors Scarlett and India live in town close to the PCO office, she loves getting back to the farm whenever possible.

 Penny has been with PCO since 2001 where she has played many different roles including Certification Director, Administrative Director and Managing Assistant.
 Her excitement and passion to work directly with clients and experience with the food industry has now landed her a position as a Certification Specialist for PCO-certified Processors and Handlers.
 She always looks forward to reviewing new products and marketing ideas shared by her clients.
 Penny is certified as an Organic Inspector through the International Organic Inspectors Association for crops, livestock, and processing and has attended advanced inspector trainings and international organic certification training.
 She is also assisting in PCO’s partnership with Gluten-Free Certification Organization (GFCO) by performing gluten-free on-site audits and testing.
 Penny enjoys throwing hay bales on the pick-up truck, participating in roller derby (aka “Flower POW’her”), hiking, eating organic & local food, laughing with good friends, traveling, stargazing, and spending time with her children, Jewels, Lia & Gabe (whenever they allow it!)